Aref-Akminasi/aws-developer-associate/IAM.md

 - If a user doesn't belong to a group you could provide **inline policy** which is a policy only attached to a user
 - Premissions are inherited from the group, example: if a user is part of the group 'admin' it will get the admin permissions (Policies inheritance)

+## IAM - Policies

+### AWS Managed Policy

+- Maintained by AWS
+- Updated in case of new services/new APIs

+### Customer Managed Policy

+- Best practice, re-usable can be applied to many principals
+- Version Controlled, able to see all versions of a policy

+## IAM - Trust Relationship

+- Trust relationship is a policy on the role that defines which services might issume this role
+- This is to prevent adding Lambda role for DynamoDB on EC2 instance as example

 ## IAM Policies Structure

 ```json